 We asked him some questions concerning the event.
 Please read below.

 Felix: Hanko was founded because we wanted to take out the complexity of passwordless and multi-factor authentication.
 When building Hanko, our main goal was to take the stress out for developers and deliver an easy and still secure way to implement FIDO and WebAuthn.
-When we heard of the FIDO Developer Challenge, we directly fell in love with the idea.
+When we heard of the FIDO Developer Challenge, we instantly fell in love with the idea.
 We think it's a great way to support the community in developing authentication processes and show different options to do so.

 Felix: Concerning the teams who are going to participate I hope to see a wide variety of ideas across different industries.
 FIDO authentication is crucial for any company that needs to authenticate users in some way, which is pretty much nearly every business you can think of.
 I would like to see this diversity reflected in the business ideas of the participants as well.